 A current councillor.
 He has been around a fair bit in his time, campaigning on these sorts of issues.
 It is really good to be able to have this joyous trip down memory lane and address the content of my hon.
 Friend’s excellent speech.

 My hon.
 Friend talked about the tramlink extension that he would like to see—the Sutton link.
 As he said, transport in London is devolved to the Mayor of London and delivered by Transport for London, so this matter is not actually within my portfolio.
 However, my hon.
 Friend has registered the importance of that extension to his constituents and his very, very strong ambitions in this area.
 He also talked about various bus routes.
 Some are currently paused because of the covid crisis, but fortunately many are still going.
-I know that TfL is listening to this debate tonight and I will ensure that they reply directly to the points he made that are within its auspices.
+I know that TfL is listening to this debate tonight and I will ensure that it replies directly to the points he made that are within its auspices.

 On rail—as the rail Minister, I can actually make some fairly solid suggestions—I can inform my hon.
 Friend that the Government’s priority is for the country’s trains to run on time and to drive growth across the country by giving local leaders a greater say in the running of their railway.
 That is why we are investing record levels in rail funding—the biggest rail modernisation programme for over a century.
 In fact, we are spending £48 billion over what is called, in the jargon, control period 6, which runs from 2019 to 2024, to improve rail services for passengers and freight customers, while maintaining current high levels of safety and improving reliability.

 My hon.
 Friend mentioned the Brighton main line upgrade programme—or, as we like to call it in the trade, the BMUP.
 My Department and I recognise the need to upgrade reliability, because we need to improve capacity on the line.
 It faces major performance challenges due to operational bottlenecks that currently prohibit additional capacity.
-In view of that, we have now committed over £50 million to improve the services on Brighton main line and it is connecting lines, which, if the upgrade scheme goes ahead, will benefit commuters in the region, including my hon.
+In view of that, we have now committed over £50 million to improve the services on Brighton main line and its connecting lines, which, if the upgrade scheme goes ahead, will benefit commuters in the region, including my hon.
 Friend’s constituents.
-Network Rail is currently working on the development of the Brighton main line upgrade programme, in which the main element would be a rebuild of the main line itself through central Croydon, comprising additional tracks, platforms and flyovers to deconflict train movements.
+Network Rail is currently working on the development of the Brighton main line upgrade programme, in which the main element would be a rebuild of the main line itself through central Croydon, comprising additional tracks, platforms and flyovers to de-conflict train movements.
 A small number of supporting schemes elsewhere on the route are also included in the programme, one of which, the Wallington 12-car turnback, is very important to my hon.
 Friend.
 That element of the programme is to assist with the construction staging of Croydon, to facilitate a more frequent service between West Croydon and Wallington in his constituency, to improve performance by decongesting the constrained West Croydon track layout, and to aid Overground growth.